 Too much chlorine exposure is unsafe.
 The inhalation of chlorine gas is most harmful to the body and can lead to serious health issues.
 Throat irritation, wheezing, cough, chest tightness, and difficulty breathing are symptoms of exposure to chlorine gas.
 Chlorine exposure symptoms usually appear within minutes, and it’s important to act quickly if you experience them.
 If you’re inside and believe you’ve been exposed, get outside or to a well-ventilated area immediately.
 Remove contaminated clothing, take out and throw away contact lenses, wash your eyes and skin, and seek medical attention.
 Prolonged or extensive skin exposure to chlorine can also lead to problems.
 People who swim frequently often experience these issues.
 Chlorine removes the natural oils from your body’s skin and hair, leaving your body feeling dried out and your hair brittle.
 You should always take a shower right after swimming to remove any lingering chlorine.
 Moisturizing well will also help replace the oils stripped from your skin during your swim.

 Chlorine makes it work.

+Chlorine also plays an important role in product manufacturing.
+The element is prolific in home construction products and items essential to the automobile and electronics industries.
 Recreation merchandise like sports balls and tents also contain chlorine.
 We use chlorine all over the place in our daily lives.
 Scheele never could have guessed that the green gas rising from his work table would become so important.